JuliaObjects/ConstructionBase.jl/src/constructorof.md

 julia> constructorof(T{Int,Int})
 T
 ```
-It is however not guaranteed, that `ctor` is a type at all:
+It is however not guaranteed, that `constructor` is a type at all:
 ```jldoctest; setup = :(using ConstructionBase)
 julia> struct S
            a